AHartNtkn/AHartNtkn.github.io/_posts/2021-05-11-Computing-the-Discrete-Continuously.md

 QuadUncurry[f_][x_] := f[QuadFst@x, QuadSnd@x]
 ```

-As it turned out, this pairing function ended up not being useful for this post, but I made it as part of this project and its relevant and interesting, so I decided to keep it in this post anyway, but it won't be appearing beyond this point.
+This pairing function ended up not being useful for this post, but I made it as part of this project and its relevant and interesting, so I decided to keep it anyway.
+However, it won't be appearing beyond this point.

 <a name="headingRec"></a>
 ## Recursive Types and Recursion